You just got engaged! Congratulations!

 It doesn’t matter if your final number is $2,500 or $100,000; at least you now have a place to start.

 If you end up having a budget of $5,000, you know that you are not going to be paying for 200 people to eat a catered dinner at a luxury wedding venue.
 A smaller micro wedding might work better for you.

 Something to keep in mind – No matter what your budget is, your wedding day can be absolutely amazing!

-To show you two completely different examples – we once covered a $500,000 wedding with over 350 guests and we once covered a wedding with 4 guests that only cost a few hundred dollars.
+To show you two completely different examples – we once covered a $500,000 wedding with over 350 guests and a wedding with 4 guests that only cost a few hundred dollars.
 Both weddings were absolutely beautiful.

-The very first thing we recommend doing is talking with your partner and figuring out what is most important to you at the wedding.
+The first thing we recommend is talking with your partner and figuring out what is most important to you at the wedding.

 Remember, there are no right or wrong answers to this.

-The goal is to simply determine what matters most to each of you (those things might be different, and that is okay).
+The goal is to determine what matters most to each of you (those things might be different, which is okay).